ni/measurement-plugin-labview/docs/README.md

 3. Run the `Run Service.vi` from `<MeasurementName>.lvlib` to run the measurement service from `<MeasurementName>.lvproj`

-4. To manually stop the service, click on `Stop` button from the front panel of `Run Service.vi`.
+4. To manually stop the service, click on the `Stop` button from the front panel of `Run Service.vi`.

 ---

 ## Example Measurements

-The example measurements provided contains the following projects:
+The example measurements provided contain the following projects:

 - **LDO measurement**: The project performs simple LDO measurements.
 The type of LDO measurements performed are:
   - Line Regulation